0kravets/boolean-strings-library/README.md

 # boolean-strings-library
 # Let's start

 While you're reading this text everything has already changed :).
-New network appeared, new search engine has been created, new boolean operator's been invented.<br>
+A new network appeared, a new search engine has been created, and new boolean operator's been invented.<br>
-That is what I love about **talent sourcing**, everyday you have anything new to learn and discover.<br> Here are a few reasons why I decided to create this rep:
+That is what I love about **talent sourcing**, every day you have anything new to learn and discover.<br> Here are a few reasons why I decided to create this rep:
 <ol>
   <li>That is fun to use (so-to-say) the main tool of R&D teams;</li>
-  <li>That definately helps to understand how it works;</li>
+  <li>That definitely helps to understand how it works;</li>
   <li>Boolean strings are the sort of technical art for me;</li>
   <li>There're so many new undiscovered sources we can learn together and share our best-working x-ray strings for them.</li>
 </ol>